 On this floor is our café where visitors can buy drinks and food.
-If you are lucky you can watch army pilots practice flying planes and helicopters from here.
+If you are lucky you can watch army pilots practice flying aeroplanes and helicopters from here.
 The Café can be a busy and noisy place at times but our staff are very friendly.
+Sometimes when hot meals are being cooked the aroma escapes into Hangar 2.
 If you are on a school trip you will eat your lunch in our learning room.

 It is quite narrow on the balcony area in Hangar 2.
-When the film show is playing downstairs you will still be able to hear it on the balcony, You can look inside this glider but please don't climb on it.
-The lift can be found on this balcony.
+When the Armed Action show is playing downstairs you will still be able to hear it on the balcony.
+You can look inside this glider but please don't climb on it.